dxdotdev/arc-ui/.github/CONTRIBUTING.md

-# Welcome to Arc UI - Theme contributing guide
+# Welcome to Arc UI contributing guide

-Thank you for investing your time in contributing to Arc UI - Theme!
+Thank you for investing your time in contributing to Arc UI!
 Any contribution you make will be amazing :sparkles:.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## Setup Local Development Environment

-The Arc UI - Theme repo is using [bun](https://bun.sh).
+The Arc UI repo is using [bun](https://bun.sh).
 Make sure you have the [latest version of bun](https://github.com/oven-sh/bun/releases) installed in your system.
 To run the development server:

 1. Clone this repository